Clairette de Die winemaking

 Partial fermentation in refrigerated tanks

-The filtered juice (must) is brought to a very low temperature in refrigerated stainless steel tanks.
-Fermentation in these tanks begins with the action of yeasts naturally present in the grapes (indigenous yeasts).
+Fermentation begins in these vats by the action of yeasts naturally present in the grapes (indigenous yeasts).
 It is these yeasts that give the wine its terroir character.

 03